Exaud Blog

 6. Agriculture

-Farmers use sensors to monitor soil moisture, ensuring crops get the right amount of water, reducing waste and increasing yields.
+IoT is used in agriculture to monitor soil moisture, ensuring crops get the right amount of water while reducing waste and increasing yields.
+Real-time data from sensors enables informed watering decisions, conserving water and promoting sustainable farming practices.

 Exaud’s IoT Expertise: Livescribe Case Study